Skip to content

 » READ MORE: The Trump and Harris campaigns are flooding the zone in Pennsylvania this week

-However, the group hosting Tuesday’s event, Moms for America, has adopted positions prominent on the right-most edge of the Republican party.
+However, the group hosting Tuesday’s event, Moms for America, has adopted positions prominent on the rightmost edge of the Republican Party.
 The group has been outspoken in its opposition to abortion rights and sponsored Trump’s rally that preceded the Jan.
-6, 2021 attack on the U.S. Capitol.
-Moms for America has also been active in advocating against the participation of transgender athletes in girls sports and school curriculum intended to be inclusive of LGBTQ students.
+6, 2021, attack on the U.S. Capitol.
+Moms for America has also advocated against the participation of transgender athletes in girls sports and school curriculums intended to be inclusive of LGBTQ students.
 The group has accepted large donations from a fund closely tied to the Bradley Foundation, which has previously contributed to anti-LGBTQ initiatives, according to the Southern Poverty Law Center.

 Before Vance came on stage, the group’s founder, Kimberly Fletcher, appeared to compare members of the Democratic Party to dictators like Adolf Hitler and Joseph Stalin, who she said came to power and held it by targeting children.